gentle yoga: 10 restorative poses for renewal

 Intensity of poses in gentle yoga

 Yin yoga poses are more intense and challenging than restorative yoga poses.
-In yin, poses are held for between three and five minutes to stretch the body’s connective tissues.
-In restorative yoga, poses are held for a similar length of time, but the focus is on relaxation and stress relief rather than deep stretching.
+Yin poses are held for three to five minutes to stretch the body’s connective tissues.
+In restorative yoga, poses are held for a similar length, focusing on relaxation and stress relief rather than deep stretching.

 Use of props in gentle yoga

-Both yin and restorative yoga use props such as bolsters, blankets, and blocks to support the body in poses, but restorative yoga uses more props and is more focused on creating a supportive and comfy environment so the muscles can fully release.
+Both yin and restorative yoga use props such as bolsters, blankets, and blocks to support the body in poses.
+Still, restorative yoga uses more props and focuses more on creating a supportive and comfy environment so the muscles can fully release.

 Physical benefits of gentle yoga

-Yin yoga primarily focuses on stretching the connective tissues of the body, while restorative yoga focuses on relaxation and stress relief.
+Yin yoga primarily focuses on stretching the body’s connective tissues, while restorative yoga focuses on relaxation and stress relief.
 As a result, yin yoga is often recommended for improving flexibility and joint health, while restorative yoga is recommended for reducing stress, improving sleep, and promoting overall well-being.

 Mental focus

 Both yin and restorative yoga are meditative practices, but the mental focus of each practice is slightly different.
-In yin, the focus is on staying present and attentive to sensations in the body.
+In Yin, the focus is on staying present and attentive to bodily sensations.
 In restorative yoga, the focus is on relaxation and letting go of tension and stress.

 What are the benefits of a gentle yoga practice?